-Okpo Land was one of Asia’s most famous amusement parks and has a tragic past.
-The duck-themed ride, which was one of the main attractions in the park, is known to have caused at least one fatality in the early 1990s.
-The ride lived on and no compensation or apology was received.
-However, in 1999, the ride claimed its second life.
-One of the carts derailed and capsized causing the death of a young girl.
-Following the accident, the park’s owner vanished.
-The theme park closed as a result and was left to decay.
+The duck-themed ride, which was one of the main attractions in the park, is known to have caused at least one fatality in the early 1990’s.
+A train derailed and fell to the ground, killing one and injuring several others.
+The ride lived on and no compensation or apology was received, giving rise to rumours about the owner paying off local officials.
+In 1999, the ride claimed its second life.
+Again, one of the trains derailed and capsized causing the death of a young girl.
+Following the accident, the park’s owner vanished overnight and Okpo Land was closed immediately and indefinitely.

-The following blog post is from an English teacher living nearby –
+The following is from an English teacher living nearby –

 The theme park itself was designed like much of Korea :: build it small, build it dense, and make it mediocre.
 None of the rides were great, but they weren’t completely rubbish either.
 And just like architecture in much of Asia, all rides were built one on top of the other, quite literally in fact.
 The rocket ship you see in the last few of the photos is above another ride.
 Both, were built inside the tracks of the sky-bike ride, which is an efficient use of space.
 The rides Okpo Land could claim were :: a swinging Viking ride (of course), a carousel, a roller coaster, a spinning rocket ship ride with a smaller ride below, bumper cars, some sort of virtual reality motion simulator, and a few buildings which most likely housed some games, noraebangs, and restrooms.
 In addition to the rides on the campus of Okpo Land, there was also a building that housed an indoor swimming pool and sauna.